ak256/c-slim/README.md

 * NO typedef nor typedef struct.
 Structs are types.
 * NO "->" for dereferencing and then accessing members of a pointer to a struct.
 The "." operator will be used here instead also.
 * Namespaces by file; each file is its own scope and declarations from other files can be accessed like so: "otherfile:declaration".
 This is for better organization and no need for ridiculously long names to avoid conflicts (e.g. "mymodule\_function\_name").
+* Automatic referencing of structs passed to functions requiring struct pointers.